alohamujeeb/alohamujeeb.github.io/docs/embsys-drobot/Quectel-RM530N-GL/02-sw-setup-pi5.md

 ### ⚠️ Stop ModemManager (MM) service

+We have to stop the ModemManager service, because MM uses same usb channels as used by minicom, and we'll encouter unwanted behaviour.

 Type this to stop the service
 ``` console
 sudo systemctl stop ModemManager
 ```

-**Why?**

-We have to stop the ModemManager service, because MM uses same usb channels as used by minicom, and we'll encouter unwanted behaviour.

 ### Configure modem via AT commands
 AT commands are the universal language to interact with and control cellular modems (provided by the modem vendors like quectel)

-#### Step 1: Start minicom
+### Step 1: Start minicom
 type any one of the following:
 ``` consolde
 sudo minicom -D /dev/ttyUSB2 -b 115200